NotSoNinja/Stinky_Cheese/README.md

 Stinky_Cheese
 =============

-JAVA webcam interaction application for ARM devices
+JAVA webcam interaction application for Linux/ARM devices

 This project is far from completion, and as such lacks a proper readme.